I am thinking of buying trees. What questions will I need to provide answers for?

 - The more care (appropriate fertilization, weed and pest control, water and proper pruning), the healthier your trees will be and the faster they will grow.
 Natural occurrences such as late frost, drought and disease can still impair the tree’s growth rate as well as the planting site you have chosen.

-A: There are a number of trees that you might consider, but these five would be among my recommendations:
+There are a number of trees that you might consider, but these five would be among my recommendations:

-- Sugar maples – This is the granddaddy of Canadian shade trees, an excellent and sturdy native tree (zone 4).
+- Sugar Maples – This is the granddaddy of Canadian shade trees, an excellent and sturdy native tree (hardy to zone 4).
 It is slow growing and recommended for open, spacious areas.
 Incredibly beautiful in the Fall with its various shades of yellow, orange and red, it has a majestic globe form that spreads almost as wide as it grows high, which can be to a height of 20 metres.
 And you might even try your hand at tapping maple syrup for your children or grandchildren.
 On the other hand, your children’s children might decide to cut it down for its prized hardwood in making a cabinet dedicated to your foresight.

-- Red maples – These native trees make a statement in the rural environment (zone 3).
+- Red Maples – These native trees make a statement in the rural environment (zone 3).
 They are vigorous growers forming shapely, upright canopies with a good branching habit.
 Less spectacular than the Sugars, Red maples turn scarlet come Fall.
 Ideal for low-lying ground, there are a variety to choose from – Deborah, Rubrum and Native Reds.
 It is a rapid growing tree that can adapt to a wide range of soil conditions.
 While young, it is pyramidal in form, becoming rounded as it matures.

 - Honeylocusts – A strong, fast growing stately and distinctly symmetrical tree with small leaves that don’t cast heavy shade (zone 4).
 The dark green leaves hold till late fall when leaves turn yellow.
 The foliage keeps its beautiful appearance all summer.
 Virtually unknown 30 years ago, honeylocusts have become the new darling of the nursery trade.
 They can grow up to two feet annually and are virtually pest free.